hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 to create a `data/` directory within your working directory that stores the raw data, and have a `results/` directory for intermediate datasets and a `figures/` directory for the plots you will generate.

+> The current working directory has a `data` and `figure` folder already.
+Create an additional directory called `results`.
+You can do this by navigating to the lower right panel and using the `New Folder` button in the `Files` tab.

 ## Interacting with R